AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 Ultimately, we write the comment to the table `32` times with a `sk` representing each combination of ratings, once for all languages and once for the actual language.
 A set containing multiple ratings is serialised to an ordered, `.`-delimited string such as `1.2.3.4.5`.

-This is just binary.
 You could think about each of the ratings being toggle switches that are set low or high.

 - `00001` = Rating 1
 - `00010` = Rating 2